Faculty Tribute: SP2 Associate Professor Roberta Rehner Iversen Retiring in 2021

 Iversen’s first book, Jobs Aren’t Enough: Toward a New Economic Mobility for Low-Income Families (Temple University Press, 2006), co-authored by A.L.
 Armstrong, led to more equitable housing policy in Milwaukee and more effective workforce development programs and policies in New Orleans, Seattle, St. Louis, and Philadelphia.
 Drawing upon ethnographic research, made possible by grants from the Annie E. Casey Foundation, the study demonstrates how the social institutions of family, education, labor market, and policy all intersect to influence or inhibit employment mobility.

-Her second book, Speaking of Work: Decades of Struggle and How to Make Real Opportunity, currently in press (Temple University Press), illustrates the major changes in the US labor market over the last 30+ years through more than 1,000 intensive and repeated interviews with people who describe their job experiences during those years.
+Her second book, What Workers Say: Decades of Struggle and How to Make Real Opportunity Now (Temple University Press, June 2022), illustrates the major changes in the US labor market over the last 30+ years through more than 1,000 intensive and repeated interviews with people who describe their job experiences during those years.

 “The workers describe their struggles, alongside occasional satisfactions, in manufacturing, construction, printing, clerical, healthcare, retail, real estate, architecture, and automotive service jobs as the labor market shifted from better-paid manufacturing jobs to lower-paid service industry jobs.
 Some may recognize how Studs Terkel influenced me here!”
 Iversen explained.
 “From the 1980s onward, employers basically did away with on-the-job training and built productivity through layoff and extensive overtime among existing workers rather than through additional hiring; thus, many experienced long periods of no work or not enough work.
 In that context, Speaking of Work proposes that compensated civil labor could be a way for people to work at least some of the time in settings that utilize their capabilities and passions—especially if they find their labor market jobs precarious and unpredictable.
 Compensated civil labor could buffer labor market precarity for millions of people and simultaneously enable workers to contribute meaningfully to their communities, states, and the nation’s failing infrastructure.”